EnterpriseDB/tpa/docs/src/volumes.md

 You may optionally specify `owner`, `group`, or `mode` for the volume, and these attributes will be set on the `mountpoint`.
 Remember that at this very early stage of deployment, you cannot count on the `postgres` user to exist.
-In any case, TPAexec will (separately) ensure that any directories needed by Postgres have the right ownership and permissions, so you don't have to do it yourself.
+In any case, TPA will (separately) ensure that any directories needed by Postgres have the right ownership and permissions, so you don't have to do it yourself.